 Best for Small Dogs: Petrageous Designs Toftee's Paws Feeder

 Small dogs need a bowl that doesn’t sit too high above the ground but is still a bit raised for comfort.
 This option from Toftee is ideal for smaller breeds (think, a West Highland White Terrier, Yorkshire Terrier, Chihuahua, and so on).
-Each perfectly pink ceramic bowl holds 2 cups of food or water and can be popped in the dishwasher for quick and easy cleaning.
+Each perfectly pink ceramic bowl holds two cups of food or water and can be popped in the dishwasher for quick and easy cleaning.
 Not only are these bowls able to make eating a more comfortable experience for smaller dogs, but they're also beautiful to look at!

 Best for Flat-Faced Dogs: Fluff Trough Binge Blocker

 The manufacturer notes that other dogs can also use this feeder too because it promotes slower eating.
 So if your dog wolfs down dinner in a matter of seconds, this feeder is a smart choice.
-It’s made from FDA-approved silicone, which is dishwasher safe and can hold up to 2 cups of dry, wet, or raw food.
+It’s made from FDA-approved silicone, which is dishwasher safe and can hold up to two cups of dry, wet, or raw food.

 The best overall elevated dog bowl is the Pawful Pets Products Elevated Dog Feeder (view at Chewy).
-This simple bamboo feeder comes with two stainless steel bowls and rests 4 inches above the ground.
+This simple bamboo feeder comes with two stainless steel bowls and rests four inches above the ground.
 If you’re looking for a product that can accommodate larger breeds, such as Great Danes and Saint Bernards, go with the Platinum Pets Modern Double Diner Feeder (view at Amazon).